Get in Touch

 Lessons

-• Using Microsoft .NET Framework in Windows PowerShell
+• Leveraging the Microsoft .NET Framework in Windows PowerShell

-• Using REST API in Windows PowerShell
+• Leveraging REST API in Windows PowerShell

 Lab : Using Microsoft .NET Framework in Windows PowerShell

-• Using Microsoft .NET Framework in Windows PowerShell
+• Leveraging the Microsoft .NET Framework in Windows PowerShell

 Lab : Using REST API in Windows PowerShell

-• Using REST API in Windows PowerShell
+• Leveraging REST API in Windows PowerShell

-After completing this module, students will be able to:
+Upon completing this module, participants will be equipped to:

-• Use REST API in Windows PowerShell.
+• Leverage REST API in Windows PowerShell.

 Module 3: Writing controller scripts